Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 So you got to get people

-to the finish line, not just down the path
+to the finish line,

 but to the finish line.

-And like I enjoy every part of it.
+And, look, I enjoy every part of it.

 I enjoy it so much